 Set a Timeframe to Search

-Whether your last car broke down yesterday or you’re simply looking for an upgrade in the next few months, give yourself a set timeframe to get a new car loan.
+Whether your last car broke down yesterday or you’re simply looking for an upgrade in the upcoming months, give yourself a set timeframe to get a new car loan.

-If you’re shopping for the same loan type over the course of a month or so, each inquiry will most likely be lumped together as one since you’re clearly comparison shopping.
-If it’s spread out too long, however, your score could take a big hit, with each inquiry costing you around five points.
+When comparison shopping for the same type of loan over the course of a month or so, each inquiry will likely be lumped together as one.
+This won’t have much of an impact on your credit history.
+However, if it’s spread out too long, your credit score could take a big hit.
+Each inquiry lowers your credit score around five points.

-Another reason you want to give yourself a timeline is because of interest rates.
-If you get an estimate on your interest rate in the spring but wait until the fall to make a purchase, you may be in for an ugly surprise.
+Another reason you want to give yourself a timeline is so that you can find the best auto loan rates.
+For example, if you get an estimate on your interest rate in the spring but wait until the fall to make a purchase, you may be in for an ugly surprise.

-Interest rates are on the rise for all loan types, and while there’s no way to predict their exact trajectory, you likely won’t qualify for the same rate if you wait too long.
+Interest rates for auto loans are on the rise.
+There’s no way to predict their exact trajectory, but you likely won’t qualify for the same interest rate if you wait too long.

 Select Your Loan Type

-When searching for auto lenders, you can first narrow them down by the type of loan you need.
-You can tell after reading the reviews above that some lenders only offer loans for new and used vehicles from dealers.
+When searching for a lender, you can narrow them down by the type of loan you need.
+After reading the reviews above, you can tell that some auto lenders only offer car loans for new and used vehicles from dealers.

-If you want to finance a vehicle from a private party, make sure you’re comparing a pool of lenders that actually offer that service.
+If you want to finance a vehicle from a car dealer or private party, make sure you’re comparing multiple lenders that actually offer that service.

-Speaking of interest rates, no two lenders are likely to offer you the exact same terms.
-You need to not only compare the interest rate, but also the APR, which incorporates any type of fee, such as an origination fee.
+No two car loan lenders are likely to offer you the same loan terms.
+Therefore, you need to compare interest rates, APRs, and which lenders impose any type of fee, such as an origination fee.

-Not only that, think about the length of the loan.
-One loan might offer a lower interest rate but last two years longer than another loan.
+Furthermore, consider the length of the loan term.
+For example, one loan might offer a lower interest rate but a loan term two years longer than another loan.

-If you can afford both payments, which one will save you the most money over time?
-Does a lender charge any other fees, such as a check processing fee?
+If you can afford the monthly payments on both, which one will save you the most money over time?
+Does the auto lender charge any other fees, such as a check processing fee?
 How are origination fees paid for?
 These are all questions you need to ask to avoid any unpleasant surprises once the loan is fully processed.